 - Runny eyes

 As with humans, dog colds are not usually serious (just uncomfortable) and they often pass naturally after a week.

 Like the common cold in humans, dog colds will likely dissipate after a week.
 But since dogs are unable to alert us as to how they’re feeling, you will have to monitor your pup closely to ensure it doesn’t evolve into something more serious.

-Aside from the common dog cold, dogs can develop “kennel cough”, named for a dry cough transmitted through kennels or boarding facilities.
+Aside from the common dog cold, dogs can develop “kennel cough” – an upper respiratory infection.
+Named for a dry cough transmitted through kennels or boarding facilities.
 This cough is most recognizable by its honking sound.
 If you suspect your dog has kennel cough, your veterinarian will need to administer treatment.

 Other contagious illnesses which manifest more seriously than a passing cold include:

 - The canine influenza virus

 If your dog is coughing as well as vomiting, has a high fever, and emits a thick discharge from his eyes or nose, he may have caught a viral illness known as canine distemper.
 Canine distemper is potentially life-threatening.
 See your vet for diagnosis and treatment.